IMAX: Entertainment

 In the US, IMAX has mostly been used for specialty applications.
 The expense and logistical challenges of producing and presenting IMAX films have led to approximately 40 minutes shorter running times than conventional films.
 Most are documentaries suited for institutional venues such as museums and science centers.
 IMAX cameras have been used while orbiting the Earth, climbing Mount Everest, exploring the bottom of the Atlantic Ocean, and visiting the Antarctic.
 A film about the Mars Exploration Rovers, titled Roving Mars (2006), used exclusive data from the rovers.

 An early attempt at presenting mainstream entertainment in IMAX format was The Rolling Stones: Live at the Max (1991), an 85-minute compilation of concert footage filmed in IMAX during the rock band's 1990 Steel Wheels tour, edited to give the impression of a single concert.
 In the 1990s, more entertainment short films were created, notably T-Rex: Back to the Cretaceous in 1998, and Haunted Castle in 2001 (both in 3D).
 In 1995, French director Jean-Jacques Annaud directed Wings of Courage, the first dramatic picture shot for IMAX.
-In 1998 and 1999, More and The Old Man and the Sea became the first short films produced using the IMAX format; both earned Academy Award nominations, with Old Man and the Sea becoming the only IMAX film to win an Oscar.
+In 1998 and 1999, More and The Old Man and the Sea became the first short films produced using the IMAX format; both earned Academy Award nominations, with Old Man and the Sea becoming the only IMAX film to win an Academy Award.
 In 2000, Disney produced Fantasia 2000, the first full-length animated feature initially released exclusively in the IMAX format.